warp-contracts/warp-wasm-templates/README.md

-# redstone smartweave contracts - assemblyscript template
+# redstone smartweave contracts - AssemblyScript template

+Dodać info że template kontraktu to PST.
+Więcej o PST - w akademii!

+Dodać info braku wsparcia dla odczytu stanu innych kontraktów (Smartweave.readContractState)
+- można wspomnieć, że będą dostępne w Rust i Go, które niedługo zostaną opublikowane.

-Following repository is a template for writing SmartWeave contracts in Assemblyscript and building them into WASM binaries which can be then processed by RedStone SmartWeave SDK.
+Following repository is a template for writing SmartWeave contracts in AssemblyScript and building them into WASM binaries which can be then processed by RedStone SmartWeave SDK.

-Assemblyscript compiles a variant of Typescript to WebAssembly using Binaryen.
+AssemblyScript compiles a variant of TypeScript to WebAssembly using Binaryen.
 As it's written in the Assemblyscrit documentation - in its simplest form it is JavaScript with WebAssembly types compiled to WebAssembly exports and imports.

-This template lets you quickly write Assemblyscript contract, test it, compile it to WebAssembly and deploy.
+This template lets you quickly write AssemblyScript contract, test it, compile it to WebAssembly and deploy.

 - [Installation](#installation)
 - [Writing contract](#writing-contract)